• Skip to primary navigation

 For adding tartness to a pie, I prefer these to Granny Smith.

-(These are the best for caramel apples, with their small size and tart flavor, by the way!)
+(These are the best for homemade caramel apples, with their small size and tart flavor, by the way!)

 Novelty apples